Best Sewing Machine?

 Husqvarna Emerald 118 Sewing Machine Review

-I had to find the best sewing machine for my teaching studio.
+I set up my teaching studio in 2015 so I had to find the best sewing machine.
 I needed something that was easy-to-use, versatile, robust, and great value.
 My local specialist dealer Andrew Pemberton recommended the Husqvarna Viking Emerald 118.
-Prior to that, I was aware of Husqvarna as a high-quality brand but I hadn’t used one before.
+Prior to that, I was aware of Husqvarna as a high-quality brand but I hadn’t used them since my school days.
 So I was happy to go along to test it against some of its closest rivals in the same price bracket.

 I tested the Janome CXL301, and the favourite of the Great British Sewing Bee, the Janome 525.
 I also tested a Singer and a Brother.
 The best sewing machine I tested overall was the Emerald.
 I chose them for their ease of use, pleasure to use, and durability.
 My previous high-ranking favourite brands, Pfaff and Bernina, make top-class quality machines too but are a little on the pricey side by comparison.

 Husqvarna are a little-known manufacturer of sewing machines.
 In fact they’re better known for ride-on lawnmowers, chain saws and power tools for the construction-industry.
 But that tells you the quality of their engineering is first class.
 The company was in fact born in Huskvarna, Sweden in 1689 as a royal arms factory.
-However, they have been making sewing machines since 1872.
+However, they have been making sewing machines since 1872; that’s almost as long as Singer.
 The first model was given the name “Nordsjernan” (The Northern Star).
 And they have been pioneers in this field, being the first to introduce innovations like the free-arm, and a jam-free ‘no oil’ rotary mechanism and are market-leaders in the field of computerised sewing machines.

 But they control sales of their sewing machines closely; only registered specialist sewing machine dealers can stock them.
 This ensures that buyers receive the very best of advice and care.